SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/create-data-entities.md

 ## Prerequisite

-You have created the project following the steps at [Create a Full-Stack Application](./create-full-stack-project.md).
+You have created the project following [Create the Project](./create-full-stack-project.md).

 ## Add a domain model